JasonBock/Rocks/docs/notes/C# 11 Features.md

 ## File-Local Types

 [This feature](https://github.com/dotnet/csharplang/issues/6011) wasn't one that was on my radar until recently.
-What's interesting about this one is that it may make it easier for projected types.
+What's interesting about this one is that it may make it easier for projected types, along with the mock type itself (I can make it `private` or `file` depending on if the type needs to be available for static abstract members).
 Right now I'm creating a namespace for all these types.
 If I make them `file` types, then there should not be a reason to make that namespace.
 Not sure that this will be in for C# 11.